Cat People (Putting Out Fire): Legacy

 "Cat People (Putting Out Fire)" has been covered by numerous artists, including Klaus Waldeck in 2003 (released as a single for his album The Night Garden Reflowered), Glenn Danzig in 2007 (released on The Lost Tracks of Danzig), and Sharleen Spiteri in 2010 (released on her album The Movie Songbook).
 A version featuring Marilyn Manson was recorded by Shooter Jennings in 2016 for his tribute album Countach (For Giorgio).
 The cover was promoted with a 16-bit music video featuring Manson.

 In film, the song has appeared in Firestorm (1998), Atomic Blonde (2017), and Inglourious Basterds (2009).
-In Inglourious Basterds, the song appears in a pivotal scene for one of the film's title characters.
+In Inglourious Basterds, the song appears in a pivotal scene for one of the film's major characters.
 On choosing "Cat People" for the film, director Quentin Tarantino stated: "You're actually shocked at how well the lyrics to 'Cat People' work to her story."
 Trynka writes that after the Let's Dance remake, the original recording was "exhumed" through its use in Tarantino's film.
-The same year, the song appeared in "Cafe Disco", an episode of the American television series The Office.